-Bénédicte Desrus is a French documentary photographer based in Mexico and working worldwide.
-After 20 years of living abroad, she will return to her home country in June 2021, where she will be based in Marseille.
+Bénédicte Desrus is a French documentary photographer based in Marseille, France and working worldwide.
+After 20 years of living abroad, she returned to her home country.

 She is represented by Sipa Press agency USA and has worked throughout Europe, East Africa and the Americas.

 She focuses on social and human-rights issues around the world.
 Her long-term photo projects explore the lives of people ostracized by society, and the communities they form to survive and find respect.
 Recent stories explored the lives of elderly sex workers living in a shelter in Mexico City, the persecution of homosexuals in Uganda, the killing of albinos in Tanzania and the global obesity epidemic.